 14.3.
-WPRA Rodeo Rookie
+WPRA Roping Rookies

-- 14.3.1.
-WPRA Rookie of the Year Awards will be given to the first year WPRA card/permit or roping card members who have won the most money in each of the individual roping events in all WPRA approved and co-approved events. - 14.3.2.
-WPRA members, who are first year permit competitors, are eligible for Rookie Awards in the roping division. - 14.3.3.
+14.3.1.
+WPRA Roping Rookie of the Year awards will be given to the first year Roping Division Card members who have won the most money in Tie-Down Roping, Team Roping Header, and Team Roping Heeler.

+14.3.1.1.
+WPRA Pro Rodeo Breakaway Rookie will be determined from first year WPRA Pro Rodeo Breakaway Card or WPRA National card members, who have filled their permit to allow purchase of a Pro Rodeo Breakaway Card or WPRA National card.
+14.3.2.
+Reserved

+14.3.3.
 Money earned at the World Finals will count towards Rookie standings.